-A couple of facts that won’t come as a surprise: (i) governments of countries outside the United States need money to operate and (ii) several such governments have decided to raise money at least partially through an income tax.
-So, in addition to understanding the US tax aspects, Americans who live or invest abroad (and who are interested in keeping their worldwide tax bill as low as possible) should look into the non-US tax implications of their activities as well.
+A couple of facts that won’t come as a surprise: (i) governments of countries outside the United States need money to operate and (ii) several such governments have decided to raise money through an income tax.
+So, in addition to understanding the US tax aspects of living outside the US, Americans who live or invest abroad should also look into the non-US tax implications of their activities.

 So let’s dive right in, starting at the top:

 Afghanistan imposes income tax on the worldwide income of its residents at graduated rates starting at 0% on income up to AFN5,000 per month and topping out at 20% on income above AFN100,000 per month.
 A resident is defined as anyone who . . .

 Wait a minute.
 I just glanced at a globe and a clock and my to-do list.
 An actual country-country guide is obviously not going to work.
 Instead, a discussion of the general features of most non-US tax systems will have to suffice.